 O4S is an international community of practices and knowledge on the interactions between cultural and biological diversities, the dynamics of territories and products whose quality is linked to their origin.
-The Forum brings

-(64) For more information on REDD, see: https://www.redd.pro/ together a global panel of stakeholders (territorial participants, academics, policymakers, researchers, etc.), all engaged in a new way of thinking and developing, where the identity, origin, quality and local diversities are the catalysts for inclusive territorial development.
+The Forum brings together a global panel of stakeholders (territorial participants, academics, policymakers, researchers, etc.), all engaged in a new way of thinking and developing, where the identity, origin, quality and local diversities are the catalysts for inclusive territorial development.